johot/live-deps/Readme.md

 `live-package` will now start watching the selected package dist folder for changes and sync it to your `node_modules` folder.
 When a change is detected it will live reload your webpack dev server.
 Simple as that!

 > Since `create-react-app` normally won't watch for changes outside the `src` and `public` folder `live-package` uses `react-app-rewired` to inject a modified webpack dev server config.
-This means you don't have to eject your `crate-react-app` to enable this behavior!
+This means you don't have to eject your `create-react-app` config to enable this behavior!

 ### Other projects